robotics-upo/OCELLIMAV-Project/README.md

 You will find the pre-processing data script and links to real and synthetic datasets.
 In README file sets and processed data are explained.

 ### ./scripts:
-In this folder you will find four Python scripts: one for training the CNNBiGRU network proposed in the paper with synthetic datasets (`simulation_training.py`) and the corresponding testing script, to test the model with synthetic data (`simulation_testing.py`); another one (`fine_tune_training.py`) for re-training the synthetic model with real data and the last script (`fine_tune_testing.py`) test the final model.
+In this folder you will find four Python scripts: one for training from the scratch the CNNBiGRU network proposed in the paper with synthetic datasets (`simulation_training.py`) and the corresponding testing script, to test the model with synthetic data (`simulation_testing.py`); another one (`fine_tune_training.py`) for re-training the synthetic model with real data and the last script (`fine_tune_testing.py`) to test the final model.
+In order to execute these scripts you only need to write in the terminal: `python script_name.py`.

 ### ./models:
 Two trained networks in `.hdf5` format: `synthetic_model.hdf5` is the network trained from scratch only with synthetic data sets and `real_model.hdf5`, the previous model fine-tuned with real sets.